Social Security: An Overview

 What are the Minimum Number of Years you Need to Work to Qualify for Social Security?

 You have to have a minimum of 10 years of taxable income in order to receive any individually earned benefits, but there are income thresholds that you must pass in those years.
-You can earn a maximum of 4 “credits” per year and need 40 credits total in order to be eligible to receive Social Security benefits.
+You can earn a maximum of 4 “credits” per year and need 40 credits total in your working years in order to be eligible to receive Social Security benefits.

 At what Age can you Claim Social Security?
 What is the Impact of Delay?